The Tea Party (album)

 The Tea Party (1991) is the first album by the Canadian rock group The Tea Party.
 It was originally recorded as a demo which the band submitted to several record companies.
-However, the trio was not signed to any recording contract and decided to release the album independently.
+However, as the trio did not secure a recording contract, they decided to release the album independently.
 The album production is relatively lo-fi and the band re-recorded several of the songs for their major label follow-up Splendor Solis.
-Only 3,500 copies of the album were made, some of which were cassettes, making the recording collectible to fans.
+Only 3,500 copies of the album were made, some of which were cassettes; this made the recording collectible to fans.
 On December 10, 2021, a deluxe remastered edition of the album was released.